swikriti04/Face-detection-in-image/README.md

 # Face-detection-in-image
-Detects your face in image.
+Detects your face in an image.
+Using some specific library files.
+Application of AI.